 *Full specs on the Olympus website.

 The EM-5 has a retro SLR body which is very popular today and comes in three colour options.
-There’s an all black, black/silver & a limited edition titanium.
-Since this was a long term investment, I decided to splurge and get the titanium body (yes, that’s my justification so don’t judge me) with the m. zuiko 17mm 1.8 & 60mm 2.8 as a starter kit.
+There’s an all-black, black/silver & a limited edition titanium.
+Since this was a long-term investment, I decided to splurge and get the titanium body (yes, that’s my justification so don’t judge me) with the m. zuiko 17mm 1.8 & 60mm 2.8 as a starter kit.

 With the 17mm attached this is one sexy a** setup.
 It’s compact, efficient, and most importantly very light coming in at just under 1.5lbs.
-Despite it’s size and weight the body itself feels solid, it’s all metal and built like a f*#king tank.
-Coming from Canon this is a nice improvement where most of these models have a plastic feel.
+Despite its size and weight, the body itself feels solid, it’s all metal and built like a f*#king tank.
+Coming from Canon, this is a nice improvement where most of these models have a plastic feel.

 The main problem with the body styling depends on your hand/finger size.
-If you have larger hands or longer fingers then the grip on this camera can become uncomfortable when using it for long periods of time.
+If you have larger hands or longer fingers, then the grip on this camera can become uncomfortable when using it for long periods of time.
 If this is an issue there are several grips and cases available, Olympus offers a battery grip, but my favorite is a third party half case from Gariz.
 It all comes down to personal taste and what your needs are.

 This is one area that this kit can run into issues depending on your needs.
 As a walk around camera, does great.

 If your focus is product/still photography, f*#king fantastic.
 A niche feature that this model has, and one of the reasons I chose it over the x-series offerings is that it has a multi-shot mode.
 When activated it shifts the sensor multiple times turning a 16mp image into a 56mp raw.
 The jump in quality & clarity is drastic, turning a con of the micro 4/3 system into an asset that surpasses some full frame offerings.
-But…this only works in very specific conditions, mainly being… EVERYTHING in your image has to be static.
+But…this only works in very specific conditions, mainly being… EVERYTHING in your image must be static.
 If there are moving objects in your frame such as clouds, you will have a ghosting effect showing where each individual shot is blended together.

-If you are in a controlled environment then this feature is wonderful for capturing extremely fine details.
+If you are in a controlled environment, then this feature is wonderful for capturing extremely fine details.
 While an easy solution is to capture the high-res shot and simply composite out any errors, the case can be made to whether the extra details are worth the effort – Personal call -.

 Night photography, not so much.
 The micro 4/3 system comes with pros/cons just like any other system.
 One of the main cons is the sensor.
 Because the sensor is less than half the size of a full frame, you lack the same dynamic range as larger sensors with more noise at higher iso.
-This isn’t as big a issue as it seems though.
+This isn’t as big an issue as it seems though.
 When I say high ISO, I mean high…like 3600 and above.